 Employment agreement with Dr. Taglietti.
 We entered into an employment agreement with Dr. Taglietti in February 2015 setting forth the terms of Dr. Taglietti's employment as our Chief Executive Officer.
-Pursuant tothe agreement, Dr. Taglietti was entitled to receive an annual salary of \$480,000 (which was subsequently increased to \$510,000 for 2017, \$530,000 for 2018, \$545,000 for 2019, \$561,350 for 2020 and \$579,320 for 2021) and is eligible to receive an annual performance bonus of up to 50% of his base salary (or such higher amount as determined by the Compensation Committee) and certain equity awards.
+Pursuant tothe agreement, Dr. Taglietti was entitled to receive an annual salary of \$480,000 (which was subsequently increased to \$510,000 for 2017, \$530,000 for 2018, \$545,000 for 2019, \$561,350 for 2020, 579,320 for 2021, and \$602,500 for 2022) and is eligible to receive an annual performance bonus of up to 50% of his base salary (or such higher amount as determined by the Compensation Committee) and certain equity awards.
 Dr. Taglietti is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.
 In April 2016, we and Dr. Taglietti amended the severance provisions of the employment agreement to avoid adverse tax consequences in the event that severance was to be paid.

-Employment agreement with Mr. Francois.
-We entered into an employment agreement with Mr. Francois in November 2015 setting forth the terms of Mr. Francois's employment as our Chief Financial Officer.
-Pursuant to the agreement, Mr. Francois will be entitled to receive an annual salary of \$350,000 (which was subsequently increased to \$360,500 for 2017, \$371,400 for 2018, \$382,600 for 2019, \$394,080 for 2020 and \$406,700 for2021) and is eligible to receive an annual performance bonus of up to 35% of his base salary (or such higher amount as determined by the Compensation Committee) and certain equity awards.
-Mr. Francois is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.

 Employment agreement with Dr. Angulo.
 We entered into an employment agreement with Dr. Angulo in July 2015 setting forth the terms of Dr. Angulo's employment as our Chief Medical Officer.
-Pursuant to the agreement, Dr. Angulo was entitled to receive an annual salary of \$390,000 (which was subsequently increasedto \$413,800 for 2017, \$426,300 for 2018, \$439,100 for 2019, \$452,280 for 2020 and \$466,760 for 2021) and is eligible to receive an annual performance bonus of up to 35% of his base salary and certain stock options.
+Pursuant to the agreement, Dr. Angulo was entitled to receive an annual salary of \$390,000 (which was subsequently increasedto \$413,800 for 2017, \$426,300 for 2018, \$439,100 for 2019, \$452,280 for 2020, \$466,760 for 2021, and \$485,440 for 2022) and is eligible to receive an annual performance bonus of up to 35% of his base salary and certain stock options.
 Dr. Angulo is entitled to certain severance payments and benefits under his employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.
-In April2016, we and Dr. Angulo amended the severance provisions of the employment agreement to avoid adverse tax consequences in the event that severance was to be paid.
+In April 2016, we and Dr. Angulo amended the severance provisions of the employment agreement to avoid adverse tax consequences in the event that severance was to be paid.

+Employment agreement with Ms. Coyne.
+We entered into an employment agreement with Ms. Coyne in May 2021 setting forth the terms of Ms. Coyne's employment as our Chief Commercial Officer.
+Pursuant to the agreement, Ms. Coyne was entitled to receive an annual salary of \$395,000 (which was subsequently increased to \$405,870 for 2022) and is eligible to receive an annual performance bonus of up to 40% of her base salary and certain stock options.
+Ms. Coyne is entitled to certain severance payments and benefits under her employment agreement, subject to executing a release and settlement agreement in a form acceptable to us, as further described below.